DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/editing.md

 ## Preprocess Changes

-To validate user input or prevent a user action, handle the `EditingState` plugin's `onCommitChanges` event.
+To validate user input or prevent user actions, handle the `EditingState` plugin's `onCommitChanges` event.

 For example, you can show a confirmation dialog before an appointment is removed.
 To detect an attempt to remove an appointment, check the `deleted` parameter's value in the `commitChanges` handler: